Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 The origins of the Ghosthead Empire are confused and inconsistent.
 The imperial texts that survive are translations of translations, and the weird artefacts of that all-powerful empire that are scattered across Bas-Lag, resist study.
 The empire is remembered though (and still feared) in varying degrees by all the sapient races, but it is mostly its defeat - the Contumancy and the Sloughing Off after it - that is recalled, if only as myth.
 Its origins are forgotten, almost totally.
 The most well-researched scholarly texts, however, found in the Cymek Library or at New Crobuzon University, might say something resembling the following.

 Thousands of years ago, on the eastern rim of the universe, there was a world where each morning came with a wall of fire, so hot that it would ignite the air, burn the mountains, and blind anyone who raised their gaze, even from the bottom of the deepest ocean.
-As the day went, the fire moved across the sky from east to west, and the wall became a disc, a sun, slowly receeding.
+As the day went, the fire moved across the sky from east to west, and the wall became a disc, a sun, slowly receding.
 By noon, the world became cold and, by dusk, the cold was unimaginable.
 The world became enveloped in layers of ice and frost; the very gases, the very aether piled up in bergs and walls, chilled more solid than stone.
 By night, the sun was a distant star, but when day broke, the fire returned again.
 This was the Ghosthead homeworld.
 When the Ghosthead arrived on Bas-Lag, so temperate by comparison, having travelled through the dark sea of stars in the belly of a great metal fish, this is what they escaped.

 ---

 *The Fractured Land and The Scar*

 More than three-thousand years ago, the Ghosthead came to Bas-Lag.
 They arrived with such force and violence, that the world split open; reality itself was torn.
 An impossible journey from Iron Bay, the Scar still exists.
 More than two-thousand miles across, and with hundreds of miles between its two sides, there is a fissure in the ocean, jagged and weird.
 In between, is the emptiness - the Scar itself.
-Energies pour from it; possible realities swirl together and break apart; potentiality and possiblity well up about the lesion; the ocean waters are thick with seams of what might be.
-In the days of the empire, the Ghosthead's dominance relied on their ability to *mine* that possiblity, tapping the wound that they had created.
-With this industry, they created circuits and engines and weaponry, shaping reality to their preferred possiblity.
+Energies pour from it; possible realities swirl together and break apart; potentiality and possibility well up about the lesion; the ocean waters are thick with seams of what might be.
+In the days of the empire, the Ghosthead's dominance relied on their ability to *mine* that possibility, tapping the wound that they had created.
+With this industry, they created circuits and engines and weaponry, shaping reality to their preferred possibility.
 With this industry, they ruled Bas-Lag for some five-hundred years.

 The Fractured Land Hypothesis, posited by any scientist in New Crobuzon, will be met, by most of their peers, with a derisive snort or patronising smile.
-The notion of a mythical, nightmarish land, untold thousands of miles away, filled with monsters, where the rules of reality break down, and all caused by some unknown, untheorised force - this, to many academics, is psuedo-science.
+The notion of a mythical, nightmarish land, untold thousands of miles away, filled with monsters, where the rules of reality break down, and all caused by some unknown, untheorised force - this, to many academics, is pseudo-science.
 But when the Ghosthead arrived and broke the world, this is precisely what was thrown up - the Fractured Land, the Broken Country, with its inhabitants of terrible things, a dreadful ecology.
 Lightfungus.
 Dreadcurs.
 Butterflies with unholy appetites.
 If it does exist, who would dare search for it?

 ---

 *Hell*

 Once shrouded in mystery, only contactable in strange languages and via the sacrifice of live animals, the plane of Hell now maintains an embassy in New Crobuzon, and the state's relations with the Hellkin are friendly.
-The karcists of New Crobuzon have, today, automated the process of extraplanar innvocation using engines and circuits to create victimless sacrifices and dispense with the need for dæmon linguistics.
-Not that the process is easy of course - the pressure fronts of the æther, moving powerstorms through the abyss and null-space and into the borderlands, can cause distruptions - but, with the variables accounted for, communication is possible.
+The karcists of New Crobuzon have, today, automated the process of extraplanar invocation using engines and circuits to create victimless sacrifices and dispense with the need for dæmon linguistics.
+Not that the process is easy of course - the pressure fronts of the æther, moving powerstorms through the abyss and null-space and into the borderlands, can cause disruptions - but, with the variables accounted for, communication is possible.
 Communicated with in this fashion, the dæmons of Hell take the shape of ordinary humans, though their normal voices precede a terrible, tormented echo of the same.
 Some karcists take the view that this echo is, due to some distortion, spoken first, and the *real* echo is therefore the smooth, calm voice that the dæmon presents to its listeners.
 Whether this implies that the Hellkin are, as they might have you believe, the damned souls of the living, it is unclear.

 ---

 *The Worldweb*

 One of the more alien creatures of Bas-Lag, the Weaver, is, ostensibly, a great spider.
 Its bulbous, hanging abdomen is some seven feet long and five wide; its jet black head is the size of a grown human's chest; its constellation of huge, deep red eyes do not blink.
 Like a spider, it has eight legs, although it often walks on its hindmost four.
 Of the front two sets, which are somewhat shorter, one set is tipped with long, sharp talons of dark chitin.
 From the other, its very frontmost set, extent two slender, child-like hands, without nails and pitch black.
 A Weaver is intelligent, or so it seems.
-It's model of conciousness, however, is completely alien.
+Its model of consciousness, however, is completely alien.
 It cannot be bought or bargained with.
 It speaks in an unending rhythm of dream-poetics.
-A Weaver's only want is to perfect the beauty of the worldweb, which seems, to any typical sapient mind, utterly abitary.
+A Weaver's only want is to perfect the beauty of the worldweb, which seems, to any typical sapient mind, utterly arbitrary.
 The snapping of scissors, the severing of human ears, the moving of chess pieces, the kidnapping of apparently random citizens - these things may appeal to the Weaver's sense of beauty, or they may not.
 The worldweb is also the Weaver's means of movement.
 Slipping between this and that, here and there, the Weaver steps lightly over the worldweb, scuttling across metareal filaments connecting every moment to every other.
 To any normal mind, to witness the worldweb could only cause an overwhelming existential terror.

 ---